supsi-dacd-isaac/parity-sidechain-interface/README_PM_API.md

 }
 </pre>

-## **_forecasts_** map:
+## **_forecast_** map:

-`forecasts` must be edited by `AGG` node and by the elements in `players`.
+`forecast` must be edited by `AGG` node and by the elements in `players`.
 This map contains the latest forecast of each node that can be an actor in a LEM (i.e. `AGG` and the nodes in `players` map).
-It is important to remark that `forecasts` contains only the latest update of the forecasts for each actor.
+It is important to remark that `forecast` contains only the latest update of the forecast for each actor.

 N.B.
-In the following example for simplicity reasons the saved forecasts will be 2 steps ahead.
+In the following example for simplicity reasons the saved forecast will be 2 steps ahead.
 In a Parity LEM the steps should be 96.

 ### Creation:
 <pre>